-Your FICO® score considers late payment using these general criteria; how recent the late payments are, how severe the late payments are, and how frequently the late payments occur.
-So this means that a recent late payment, could be more damaging to your FICO score than a number of late payments that happened a long time ago.
+Your FICO Score considers late payments using these general criteria; how recent the late payments are, how severe the late payments are, and how frequently the late payments occur.
+So this means that a recent late payment, could be more damaging to your score than a number of late payments that happened a long time ago.